Is Table Stakes.

 Pogo on SuccessAs Pogo the Possum said, “We have met the enemy and he is us.”

-If you spend a lot of time the new gurus of prosperity and productivity you’ll be confronted with a lot of advice that tells you success will come when you decide to “Be The Best,” “Be Sensational” or “Be Unique.”
+If you spend a lot of time reading the new gurus of prosperity and you’ll be confronted with a lot of advice that tells you success will come when you decide to “Be The Best,” “Be Sensational” or “Be Unique.”

 I’m here to tell you you’ve been lied to.
 You don’t have to be the best to achieve success.
 Fact is, the best of the best rarely make it to the top.
 They’re too concerned about being great to be good.